anshbytecode/Smart-Agriculture-Dashboard/README.md

 The system is designed to monitor agricultural conditions, analyze sensor data at the edge, manage irrigation valves, track zones and schedules, and provide real-time information through a web dashboard.

-## 🚀 Live Demo

 🔗 **Live Dashboard:**
 https://smart-agriculture-dashboard-s360.onrender.com/

-> The application is deployed on Render.
-Since it uses a free hosting instance, the service may sleep after inactivity and take a little time to wake up when accessed again.

 ---